marshki/PowerballPy/README.rst

 Program generates the following set:

-* 5 pseudo-random numbers between 1 and 69, inclusive (with no duplicates), and
+* five (5) pseudo-random numbers between 1 and 69, inclusive (with no duplicates), and
-* 1 pseudo-random number between 1 and 26, inclsuive.
+* one (1) pseudo-random number between 1 and 26, inclusive.

 to a PrettyTable_ .